 - The Assessed Value is then multiplied by the mill levy of the property as it is listed by the Treasurers Office.
 Alternatively, mill levys are also listed on the El Paso County Assessors webpage of your property.

-You can only appeal the reappraised value of your home (not the taxes).
+You can only appeal the appraised value of your home (not the taxes).
 You’ll find detailed instructions on how to appeal the reappraised value on the back of your Notice of Valuation letter.
-Homeowners in El Paso County have until June 1, 2021 to appeal.
-Otherwise, they can restart the appeal process after January 1, 2022 when new tax notifications are mailed out.
+Homeowners in El Paso County have until June 8, 2023 to appeal.
+Otherwise, they can restart the appeal process after January 1, 2024 when new tax notifications are mailed out.

 What are you appealing?
 The actual value of your property, the size or the condition?
 You’ll need to explain why your home’s value has been affected.

-- Provide comparable sales or your appraisal if you purchased or refinanced between July 1st, 2018 through June 30th, 2020.
+- Provide comparable sales or your appraisal if you purchased or refinanced between January 1, 2021 – June 30, 2022.

 - If there is anything in your home that could reduce its value that the assessor might not be aware of (foundation cracks or general structural issues), provide a structural engineer report.
 If your neighborhood has been stigmatized (yes that has happened before) then you can provide buyer statements, canceled contracts and other documentation.